pluto-the-lost/unicoord/readme.md

 # in python, better in jupyter notebook
 import sys
 sys.path.append('path/to/unicoord/folder')
-import unicoord as scu
+from unicoord import scanpy_unicoord as scu
 ```

 ## Annotate your data

-You need a trained UniCoord model to do annotation, you can download our pretrained model here.
+You need a trained UniCoord model to do annotation, you can download our pretrained model [here](https://cloud.tsinghua.edu.cn/d/13021decce6c40ad9c4e/).
 Detail information about pretrained models are in readme.csv in the link.

-Or you can also train your own model, find tutorial [here](#train-your-own-model).
+Or you can also train your own model, find tutorial [here](#train-your-own-annotation-model).

 Here we assume you already have an model file.